mmfrenkel/cs6111-project3/README.md

 For example, consider the results below, which suggest that there is a relationship between American restaurants in Manhattan and violation 10F.
 Less specific to Manhattan restaurants, it also appears that there is a relationship between American restaurants and and violations 06D, 08A, 04N.
-These violations represent contamination, vermin, and flies respectively.
-It is interesting that American food is the only cuisine specifically associated with violations.
+These violations represent contamination, vermin, and flies respectively -- something to consider before visiting an American food restaurant in NYC!
 ```
 Association Rule #7
 * Rule: ['American', 'Violation 10F: Non-food contact surface improperly